ammar-tanwar/bloglearnbay/posts/women-in-data-science-are-diminishing-the-gender-gap-in-indian-tech-sectors.md

 This is evident in our post-pandemic world, where millions of women lost their jobs or received pay cuts.
 Add to that the additional responsibilities they felt in their homes.

 In fact, such pressurized add-on responsibilities led to a performance lack in most women.
 And the final result was layoffs or pay cuts.
-This happens irrespective of the field- tech or nontech.
+This happens irrespective of the field-tech or nontech.

 But still, in such a critical phase, so many women redefined their careers.
 And the medium has been (DS) and artificial intelligence.